Gentle relief for stress, tension in the head area, and jaw tightness

 Part 1: Foot reflexology massage with a nourishing foot mask

 At the beginning, the focus is entirely on your feet.
-Foot reflexology concentrates on areas that are considered especially relevant in cases of stress, tension in the neck, and a feeling of pressure in the head.
-These include the front part of the foot, such as the toes and the ball of the foot.
+The foot reflexology treatment concentrates on zones that are especially relevant in cases of stress, neck tension, and a feeling of tension in the head area.
+These include areas in the front part of the foot, such as the toes or the ball of the foot.

 With targeted pressure impulses using classic reflexology techniques, combined with gentle balancing strokes, the whole body is addressed through the feet.
 Many people experience this combination as deeply calming and centering.
 It supports the release of tension and helps the body shift into a state of deep rest.

-Afterwards, a nourishing foot mask is massaged in and continues to work during the second part of the treatment (approx. 30 minutes).
+A nourishing foot mask is then massaged in and continues to take effect during the second part of the treatment (approx. 30 minutes).
 It contains:

 Part 2: Massage of the neck, head, face, and jaw